Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: Adding strategic challenges for players to navigate through.

 - Move BlockSerializable from brickGame package to block package.
-- Rename variable j to column to better represent the variable's usage.
+- In BlockSerializable, rename variable j to column to better represent the variable's usage.

 Reason: For organizational purposes, aligning the class with a more appropriate package that reflects its functionality.